AP Interview: Congo leader says nothing can prevent election

 - Furious Iraqi lawmakers demand US troop withdrawal VIEW

-The voting is delayed in Beni and Butembo — but not in other communities with confirmed Ebola cases in this outbreak — until March, long after the inauguration of Kabila’s successor in January.
+The voting is delayed in Beni and Butembo — but not in other communities with confirmed Ebola cases — until March, long after the inauguration of Kabila’s successor in January.
 Residents voted for Kabila in past elections but sentiment has turned in recent years amid persistent insecurity.

 The delay has angered the opposition, which accuses the government of trying to ensure that Kabila’s preferred successor is elected.
-Many Congolese believe Kabila will continue to wield power behind the scenes.
+Many Congolese believe Kabila will continue to wield power behind the scenes and protect his assets in a country with vast mineral wealth.

 Protests broke out in Beni on Thursday over the delayed vote, with some attacking an Ebola response center and sending 21 patients fleeing.
 While the health ministry said most had tested negative for the virus, the vandalism was the latest setback in efforts to contain what has become the second deadliest Ebola outbreak in history.